louis70109/nijia-blog-backup/source/_posts/How-we-continuously-delivery-LINE-TODAY-App-with-high-agility-and-high-quality.md

 ---
-title: 2019 LINE Dev Day - 議程心得(2)
+title: 2019 LINE Dev Day - 議程心得(2) - How we continuously delivery LINE TODAY App with high agility and high quality
 date: 2019-11-22 00:55:53
 tags:
   - LINE
   - Dev Day 2019
-categories: LINE
+categories: 研討會
 ---

 # How we continuously delivery LINE TODAY App with high agility and high quality